Rohde-Schwarz/rsicplugindocumentation/docs/source/Readme.txt

 	- Fixed Instrument Tool Window Tabs where clicking directly on the icon did not work.
 	- Fixed many instances of non EDT-invoke exceptions due to the changes in the Intellij framework.
 	- Advanced SCPI Parser - improved performance and removed the reparse/auto-parse buttons.
 Added SMx Web Log Format recognition.
-	- Under the hood: updated org.jetbrains.intellij to 1.17.2, RsInstrument to 1.5.0.
+	- Under the hood: updated org.jetbrains.intellij to 1.17.2, JRsInstrument to 1.5.0.

 Version 2.1.1 - 18.12.2023